-Since it was such a small town we thought it would be a good place to teach Hannah how to drive a manual transmission car.
-Everyone who thinks driving in Mexico is dangerous, let me tell you, the few minutes of Hannah trying to drive was the only part of our trip that I felt unsafe!
+Since it was such a small town, we thought it would be a good place to teach Hannah how to drive a manual transmission car.
+Let me tell you, everyone who thinks driving in Mexico is dangerous, let me tell you, the few minutes of Hannah trying to drive was the only part of our trip that made me feel unsafe!

-Our little detour was definitely worth it for the beautiful old buildings.
-On the way out of the village, we got a bunch of looks from the locals, I can only assume they were impressed by Hannah’s driving!
+Our little detour was worth it for the beautiful old buildings.
+On the way out of the village, we got a bunch of looks from the locals.
+I can only assume they were impressed by Hannah’s driving!

-After leaving Coba, we headed the town of Valladolid, not expecting much but a place to catch another highway to take a different way back.
-What we did find is a cute little colonial town with a great park and massive cathedral.
+After leaving Coba, we headed to the town of Valladolid, not expecting much but a place to catch another highway to take a different way back.
+We found a cute little colonial town with a great park and a massive cathedral.
 It was a perfect day in the park for an ice cream cone!

-We were glad to get out of town for a little bit, 11 days in Tulum is a bit on the long side for our travel style.
+We were glad to get out of town for a bit.
+11 days in Tulum is a bit on the long side for our travel style.
 Having Spanish class in the morning and my knee still slowing us down, it ended up being a good amount of time.

-On a normal trip, I would give ourselves about 5 days to thoroughly explore Tulum.
+On a normal trip, I would give ourselves about five days to thoroughly explore Tulum attractions.
 We had a great day trip where we put on 250Km (155 miles) in a day of exploring.
 We would highly recommend renting a car for a day or two.
-You can see all of the main attractions that are outside of town all in one day, and at your own pace.
-You could hit the ruins at Coba or Chitzen Itza at off tourist times, and a few more attractions like a few cenotes, or we really liked our time in Valladolid.
+You can see all the main attractions outside of town in one day and at your own pace.
+You could hit the ruins at Coba or Chichen Itza at off-tourist times and a few more attractions like a few cenotes, or we really liked our time in Valladolid.

-After a long day of touring, we treated ourselves to some strawberry & basil Mojitos (awesome) and a sunset at a beach bar!
+After a long day of touring, we treated ourselves to some strawberry & basil Mojitos (awesome) and sunset at a beach bar!
 Then we headed to one of the best restaurants in Tulum, El Asadero for Arrachera!